TorbenRahbekKoch/LogBridge/Readme.md

 has a method *Parameters*.
 Calling this method with the parameters to the method in the exact same order will give back a string which contains a rather comprehensive description of the parameters.

+### Running Unit Tests

+Since LogBridge depends a lot on being able to load the correct LogWrapper it tends to fail the unit tests when they are all run in one AppDomain.
+So if you're using e.g. Resharper to run the unit tests - you need to enable the option to run each assembly in a separate AppDomain.